zed-alpha/shadow-gadgets/README.md

   presses, for example, aren't "free" when the button has an active library shadow.

-  It's not great, but it's likely not a big deal for most setups, especially considering that many animations will cause the same invalidations anyway.
+  It's not great, but it's likely not a huge deal for most setups, especially considering that many animations will cause the same invalidations anyway.
 The app in the `demo` module has several different arrangements that translate and rotate and such, so you can investigate the effects, if curious.